Battle of Zliten: The battle

 Two NATO air formations conducted a concerted strike on a former regime barracks and ammunition depot, as well as a headquarters, near Zliten on 8 August.
 Subsequent missions attacked two command and control facilities and a military staging post in Zliten and Khoms.
 At sea, HMS Bangor continued her long-standing mine countermeasures patrol off Misrata, where Colonel Gaddafi had repeatedly made unsuccessful attempts to deny the port to humanitarian shipping, while HMS Liverpool once again fired a barrage of illumination rounds to support NATO operations in the Zliten area.

 On 9 August, the Libyan government claimed that 85 civilians were killed in NATO airstrikes on a village near Zliten.
 A NATO spokesman said that they were targeting four buildings in which nine vehicles were destroyed and that government claim "was not corroborated by available factual information at the site".
 The Libyan government declared three days of national mourning.
 Reporters were later taken to a hospital where they saw at least 30 dead bodies including the bodies of at least two young children.
 The Libyan government claimed that the bodies of others killed in the airstrikes were taken to other hospitals.
 Neither of these claims were independently verified, although some media outlets came to the conclusion that it seemed more credible than usual that something tragic happened due to the presence of at least 14 bodies at one hospital, including an infant.

 On 18 August, rebels stated that an attempt to break the stalemate in Zliten by staging an uprising had failed, after well-equipped loyalist forces preempted a group of poorly equipped local rebels.
 Four people were killed, and five badly wounded in the exchange.

 On 19 August, rebels launched an offensive against Zliten, which captured most of the city, including the town center.
 According to rebels, their casualties in the battle were 32 dead and 150 wounded.
 Al Jazeera confirmed that Zliten was in rebel hands by the evening, with a correspondent on the scene reporting that loyalist forces had fled and left behind a considerable amount of ammunition and heavy weapons.
 He also said residents of the city apparently rebelled against loyalist soldiers garrisoning the city as the rebel troops pushed into the city centre, helping to drive the pro-Gaddafi forces out.
-Rebel forces claimed to had advanced to the outskirts of Khoms.
+Rebel forces claimed to have advanced to the outskirts of Khoms.
 The Guardian also reported that Gaddafi forces launched a counter-attack on Zliten.

 By 23 August, it was reported by Al Jazeera that rebel forces advanced into Khoms, facing no resistance, while being greeted by cheering residents and were advancing on Tripoli.